 14. ChatGPT

 Why Educators Like It: ChatGPT has been transformative in terms of time savings and idea generation.
-According to surveys, a large number of teachers now use ChatGPT to help do their jobs – tasks like lesson planning and writing instructional materials that used to take hours can often be completed in minutes with AI help.
+According to surveys, a large number of teachers now use ChatGPT to help do their jobs.
 Educators like that it’s always available and can provide instant inspiration or first drafts.

 15. Canva